 Fashion Industry Side Hustles

-Last week we conducted a survey of fashion industry professionals’ Side Hustles.
+We recently conducted a survey of fashion industry professionals’ Side Hustles.
 With over 400 responses, here’s what we found:

 Do you have a Side Hustle?